-Granite LP may be required to purchase all outstanding Debentures upon the occurrence of a "Change of Control" (as defined in the 2014 Indenture and 2016 Indenture).
+Granite LP may be required to purchase all outstanding Debentures upon the occurrence of a "Change of Control" (as defined in the 2016 Indenture, the 2020 First Indenture and the 2020 Second Indenture).
 However, it is possible that following a Change of Control, Granite LP will not have sufficient funds at that time to make any required purchase of outstanding Debentures or that restrictions contained in other indebtedness will restrict those purchases.